rhanmiano/the-starred-ph/.github/templates/ISSUE_TEMPLATE/bug_report.md

 ### Additional Information

-You may include things such as system or packages versions, screenshots and other details that may help the maintainer(s) spot the problem.
+You may include things such as system or packages versions, screenshots and other details that may help the reviewers(s) spot the problem.